shanebo/balm/readme.md

 # Balm

 Balm is a component file format that allows the inlining of blocks (template, style, script, and a server side javascript handle).
-These blocks are extracted, bundled, import paths modified, styles and markup optionally scoped, and written to the hidden balm folder for parcel's bundling use.
+These blocks are extracted, bundled, import paths modified, styles and markup optionally scoped, and written to the hidden balm folder for use in esbuild bundling.
 This is balm for Dylan's beard.

 ## Features